In observance of OCD Awareness week, October 9-15, it can be helpful to discuss how patients can stay motivated to challenge OCD symptoms.

 So, does acceptance of unwanted thoughts mean that we just have to be okay with them?
 No!
 The next step in the process is assessment.
 Now that the individual has been able to recognize these thoughts, and is no longer fighting against them in unhelpful ways, they can work with their therapist on pinpointing cognitive distortions in their thought processes.
 Cognitive distortions are thought patterns and beliefs that have a tendency to get in the way of making progress and can lead to increased anxiety and depression symptoms.

 One may ask, “But what do I do about it?” now that they have increased awareness of these thought patterns.
 While simply having increased awareness of these thought and behavior patterns can be helpful in establishing more control over symptoms, there is one more vital step in this process: action!
-Action is defined by actively confronting the individual’s fears and anxieties while working to increase tolerance of the distress of doing so and managing compulsive behavior urges that are triggered.
+Action is defined as actively confronting the individual’s fears and anxieties while working to increase tolerance of the distress of doing so and managing compulsive behavior urges that are triggered.
 This is done with the assistance of a therapist through a CBT technique called Exposure and Response Prevention (ERP).

 Challenging OCD With Exposure and Response Prevention